 Carter: He wanted me to tell you that you're his Casita Bonita.

-- Despite the zanyness, "Do You See What I See" had lots of genuine heartwarming moments.
+Despite the zaniness, "Do You See What I See" had lots of genuine heartwarming moments.

-- Jo, initially irritated by her "Jo White" getup and cadre of singing birds, becomes genuinely upset when the latest shift in reality makes the birds disappear, wondering whether the most likely imaginary birds dissapeared or just flew south for the winter.
+Jo, initially irritated by her "Jo White" getup and cadre of singing birds, becomes genuinely upset when the latest shift in reality makes the birds disappear, wondering whether the most likely imaginary birds disappeared or just flew south for the winter.

 The talking sled dog, that gives Andy some sage advice on why it's good to be an individual and not always part of a pack/group.

 In "The Real Thing", once word gets around that Kevin is building a machine to track the lost Astraeus crew, the entire town turns out to help.